 Identifying and valuing marital assets

-The first step in dividing luxury assets is determining which items qualify as marital property.
-In Indiana, marital property generally includes all assets acquired during the marriage, regardless of whose name is on the title.
+In Indiana, in the absence of a prenuptial agreement or a postnuptial agreement, marital property includes all assets, regardless of whose name is on the title.
 Valuation of these assets often requires input from experts, such as appraisers or auction houses, to determine their fair market value.

 Selling or distributing assets

-For some high-value items, such as rare artwork or vintage cars, selling the asset and splitting the proceeds may be the most practical option.
+For some high-value items, such as rare artwork or vintage cars, selling the asset and splitting the proceeds may be the most practical option in a divorce.
 In other cases, one spouse may retain the item while compensating the other with cash or other property of equal value.
-This approach ensures a fair division without forcing the liquidation of assets with sentimental or unique value.
+This approach may ensure a fair division without forcing the liquidation of assets with sentimental or unique value.

 Protecting assets during divorce